- How is breast cancer treated?

 - Lapatinib (Tykerb)

 Trastuzumab and pertuzumab are monoclonal antibodies — man-made versions of a very specific immune system protein.
 They are given into a vein (IV).

 Ado-trastuzumab emtansine is a monoclonal antibody attached to a chemotherapy drug.
 It is also given IV.

 Trastuzumab can be used to treat both early- and late-stage breast cancer.
 When used to treat early breast cancer, this drug is usually given for a year.
 For advanced breast cancer, treatment doesn’t stop after a year and can last a long time.

 Ado-trastuzumab emtansine is used to treat advanced breast cancer in women who have already been treated with trastuzumab.

 Lapatinib is used to treat advanced breast cancer.
 It is most often used if the doctor thinks that trastuzumab is no longer working.

 The side effects of these drugs are often mild.
-Discuss what you can expect with your doctor.
+Talk to your doctor about what you can expect.

-Some women do develop heart damage during or after treatment with the antibody drugs (trastuzumab, pertuzumab, and ado-trastuzumab emtansine).
-For most (but not all) women, this effect lasts a short time and gets better when the drug is stopped.
+The antibody drugs (trastuzumab, pertuzumab, and ado-trastuzumab emtansine) can cause heart damage.
+They can’t be given to people who already have a weak heart, so your doctor may check your heart function before giving you these drugs.
 If you are getting one of these drugs, you should tell your doctor right away if you have any shortness of breath, swelling of the feet or legs, or trouble with physical activities.

 None of these drugs should be given to women who are pregnant because they can harm and even cause death to the fetus.
 Women who could become pregnant need to use effective birth control during treatment.